 This lamp also gives families access to the small but essential things that improve our quality of life – in a home with no TV, the family can read for pleasure at night time.
 If a younger child is having a bad dream, a mother can turn on the light in the wee hours to provide reassurance.
 And if someone forgets to turn off the light, it’s ok, everyone can rest easy.

-As I get into the festive spirit this year, and put up my tree and decorations and fairy lights, I am going to take a moment to think of those who living without light every day.
+As I get into the festive spirit this year, and put up my tree and decorations and fairy lights, I am going to take a moment to think of those living without essentials like light every day.
 I encourage you to do the same.
-One solar lamp can mean the world of difference to a child like Tharin – it means protection and opportunity and hope.
-And that is the best kind of gift to give at Christmas.